MPI-SWS Operating Systems Group

 Howdy!
-My name is Matheus Stolet and I am a PhD student at the MPI-SWS Operating Systems Group, where I am advised by Antoine Kaufmann and investigate TCP kernel bypass and ways to speed up packet processing in virtualized environments.
-My interests revolve around operating systems, distributed systems and datacentre networking, but any systems related topics pique my interest.
+My name is Matheus Stolet and I am a PhD student at the MPI-SWS Operating Systems Group, where I am advised by Antoine Kaufmann.
+I am broadly interested in systems research, especially operating systems, distributed systems, and datacentre networking.
+More specifically, my work focuses on designing datacentre network stacks that deliver better performance, efficiency, and isolation.

 Previously, I was an undergrad and MSc student at the University of British Columbia.
 I was part of the Systopia Lab, where I was advised by Ivan Beschastnikh and Aline Talhouk.
 At UBC I built secure and privacy-preserving distributed systems, where I collaborated closely with Mathias Lécuyer on exploring novel ways for DP systems to conserve their privacy budget.